 top of page

-The Real Persephone
+The real Persephone

 The story of Persephone is an interesting one because it isn’t really about her.
 She is merely a reflection of those around her, namely her mother and husband.
 It starts with her mother, Demeter, the Greek goddess of grain and agriculture, who was the provider of the harvest.
 She was one of the original twelve gods of Mount Olympus and she was the sister of Zeus and Hades, among others.

 After a liaison with Zeus, Demeter gave birth to Persephone.
 Persephone’s parents were siblings.
 Whilst incestuous, it was not unusual for these ancient Greek gods to hook up with their close relations.
 Zeus fathered many children, including many with his sisters.
-As nearly all the gods were related, there were very little options apart from siblings, when it came to partnering with other deities.
+As nearly all the gods were related, there were very few options apart from siblings, when it came to partnering with other deities.

 Persephone, born of two gods, was therefore immortal and by all accounts very beautiful.
 Like her mother, she was the goddess of grain and agriculture.
 She shared all the same symbols and presentations as her mother and, before her abduction, she possessed very little that differentiated her from her mother besides her exceptional beauty.